Skip to main content

 About LEO'S

-The strongest confirmed signal is that Esquire included LEO'S in its Best New Restaurants list for 2025.
+The strongest signal is that Esquire included LEO'S in its Best New Restaurants list for 2025.
 That does not mean it needs to be approached like a formal occasion.
 It means the smart play is to use it for a dinner where the dress code can stay casual and the evening does not need to be overcomplicated.

 Choose it for a relaxed Santa Fe dinner with a stronger quality signal

-For an explorer who cares about context, this is the kind of Santa Fe dinner choice that makes sense when the plan calls for something current without relying on a long list of unverified details.
+For an explorer who cares about context, this is the kind of Santa Fe dinner choice that makes sense when the plan calls for something current without relying on a long list of unknown details.
 If the group wants to compare it with other Santa Fe options, La Choza Restaurant or Maria's New Mexican Kitchen may also belong on the shortlist.
 If the group wants LEO'S specifically for its recent national mention, keep it in the mix.

 Go during the week's open dinner window, not as a fallback